Integralist/integralist.co.uk/content/posts/cognito.md

 ## Logout Issues

-AWS provides a [`/logout`](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html) that when visited allows a user to clear any session tracking AWS might have on their browser.
+AWS provides a [`/logout`](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html) endpoint that when visited allows a user to clear any session tracking AWS might have on their browser.

 This is different to the 'signout' API functionality in that the user can call the `/logout` endpoint without any special tokens †